 Several daily flights connect Yonago Kitaro to the airports in Tokyo in around one hour and 15 minutes.
 Inexpensive highway buses operate services between Yonago and several major cities.
 Osaka is roughly three hours away.

-A combination of express and Shinkansen bullet trains from Tokyo takes five hours, including a transfer at Okayama.
+The trip from Tokyo takes five hours on a combination of express and shinkansen bullet trains including a transfer at Okayama .

 A weekly ferry service connects Sakaiminato with Donghae in South Korea and Vladivostok in Russia.